 For kids with celiac disease, even the slightest morsel of gluten can spell trouble.
 The gluten triggers the release of antibodies which begin an assault on their bodies.
-These attacks damage the intestine, which makes it hard for kids to absorb the nutrients needed to grow and thrive.
+These attacks damage the small intestine, which makes it hard for kids to absorb the nutrients needed to grow and thrive.
 Gluten may also give these children gas, bloating and diarrhea.
 Some kids with celiac disease lose weight, while others gain weight.
 Untreated, celiac disease also can lead to health problems such as anemia, neurological disorders and osteoporosis.

 If you suspect your child has celiac disease or NCGS, call your healthcare provider.
 Before going gluten free, get your child tested.
 In order for doctors to diagnose these conditions, your child should still be consuming gluten-containing foods, otherwise test results may not be accurate.

 When a Child Needs a Gluten-Free Eating Plan